Celebrating Shakespeare in a Pandemic

 - Interested in early modern medicine?
 John Hall was a physician in Stratford married to Shakespeare’s eldest daughter Susanna, and a new edition of his medical casebook has recently been published (prepared by the late Greg Wells and beautifully brought to print by Paul Edmondson).
 Hall no doubt treated Shakespeare himself, though he leaves his famous father-in-law out of his accounts.
 Hall describes Mrs. Bettes of Ludlow, age 50, who was “weighed down by severe cough and difficulty of breathing,” prescribing a treatment that included red roses, raisins without seeds, sugar candy, vitriol and sulphur, taken morning and evening.
 Mrs. Sadler, a 60-year old gentlewoman from Stratford, was prescribed an herbal remedy for similar symptoms.
 “She is very much relieved,” he recorded.

 - A number of Shakespeare performances are newly available online and free for viewing.
-Shakespeare’s Globe Theatre in London offers a new play every fortnight, with Romeo and Juliet up until May 3.
+Shakespeare’s Globe Theatre in London offers a new play every fortnight.
 London’s National Theatre is broadcasting Twelfth Night, with Tamsin Greig as Malvolio.
 Brooklyn Academy of Music offers Goat Theatre’s reimagining of King Lear as a song cycle.

-- If you prefer someone to read to you, actor Patrick Stewart has been working his way through all of Shakespeare’s Sonnets, one each day, on Twitter: #ASonnetADay.
+- If you prefer someone to read to you, actor Patrick Stewart is working his way through all of Shakespeare’s Sonnets on Twitter (@sirpatstew).
+Or hear from others at #SonnetADay.

 - The Folger Shakespeare Library series of podcasts, Shakespeare Unlimited, lets you listen to the latest developments in Shakespeare studies, including a recent episode on the amazing discovery of John Milton’s own copy of Shakespeare’s works in the Free Library of Philadelphia.
 Another focuses on Elisabeth Kinsley’s recent book on immigrant Shakespeare in New York, detailing how immigrants on the Lower East Side staged Shakespeare’s plays in their own languages and adapted for their own cultures, sharing performance spaces, props, and costumes.